 Tracy Wymer, vice president for the workplace at office furniture maker Knoll puts it this way, “We can’t ask employees to come back to the same office.
 Companies feel we have to address the root fear.”

-First, passing around and filing paper forms will no longer be practical.
+First, passing around important documents and putting them in filing cabinets will no longer be practical.
 Employees will no longer work physically near one another.
 Working remotely will become far more common.
 Remote workers won’t even be able to access paper forms filled out or filed in an office.

-Digital and mobile forms can save companies a tremendous amount of money and eliminate time spent doing data entry or paper file searches.
+Mobile forms can save companies a tremendous amount of money and eliminate time spent doing data entry or paper file searches.
 Digital forms can also help businesses operate more efficiently and identify new revenue streams.